ozgedoseme/ozgedoseme/README.md

-# Hi, I am Özge.
-Welcome to my Portfolio.
+# Hi, I am Özge :) Welcome to my Portfolio!

 I am an **Electrical & Electronics Engineer** graduate with international experience, specializing in the intersection of **Embedded Systems and AI**, from low-level firmware (RTOS) to deep learning pipelines.